accessibility

 ECL Accessibility: https://www.exhibitioncentreliverpool.com/accessibility/

-Some of the things Diabetes UK do:
+Some of the things Diabetes UK provided:

 Multi-faith prayer room